NBA 2K7: Development

 Shaquille O'Neal, the cover athlete of NBA 2K6, is again the cover athlete of NBA 2K7.
 Therefore, he, Allen Iverson of the Philadelphia 76ers, and Anthony Davis of the Los Angeles Lakers are the only three players at this point who have appeared on multiple covers of the NBA 2K series.

 Soundtrack

 Music for NBA 2K7 includes tracks (primarily hip hop) by the artists; Aceyalone, Abstract Rude, Afrika Bambaataa, Celly Cel, Chali 2na, Choir Boy, MIH, The Crest, Deep Rooted, DJ Godfather, DJ Nasty, E-40, Fabolous, Hieroglyphics, Jay Rich, Johaz, Ithaka, Lupe Fiasco, Evidence of Dilated Peoples, Mos Def, Anwar Supastar, Rhymefest, Slim Thug, SonicTrip, Ginesis, TOPKAT, Wax Tailor, and Zion I.

-The soundtrack CD for NBA 2K7 was compiled by Dan the Automator; it features 13 songs, not all songs featured in the game are present on the CD.
-The soundtrack was also released on CD with the title Dan the Automator Presents 2K7.
+The soundtrack CD for NBA 2K7 was produced by Dan the Automator; it features 13 songs, not all songs featured in the game are present on the CD.
+The soundtrack was released by Decon with the title Dan the Automator Presents 2K7.